By Virginia Rainey

 Around the turn of the 20th century, this presbytery entered into industrial mission work, hiring evangelists who spoke eastern European languages and folks who could work in the mining and lumbering camps.
 They established congregations at Robertsdale, Madera, DuBois, Winburne Hungarian, along with Burnham and Altoona Third.
 The UPNA also organized urban congregations at Lewistown, DuBois and First and Second Altoona.

 Still, the heart of this presbytery has remained rural and small town.
-It remains generous and outward looking, maintaining a partnership with the Church of Christ in Thailand, sending mission teams to Haiti and India and to aid recovery after hurricanes Katrina and Sandy.
-In 2016, there were 45 congregations and 4,696 members in the presbytery.
+It remains generous and outward looking, maintaining a partnership with the Church of Christ in Thailand, sending mission teams to Haiti and India and to aid recovery after Hurricanes Katrina and Sandy.
+In 2017, there were 45 congregations and 4,726 members in the presbytery.